 But in the face of a closed door, what else can I do, at first, but walk away?

-So I take a step forward.
+So, lost in my mind, I take a step forward.
 Down the sidewalk, across the street, my feet picking up momentum until I’m blowing through my small town in South Carolina, where there are strip malls on every corner and the flies never die.
 Further and further I go, my feet sailing across the tarmac till there’s holes in my soles and a hungry pit in my stomach.
 I still only to patch my shoes and dumpster dive for my next meal, then I’m pounding the pavement again.
 Alive and free, wandering untethered to the binds of society, apart from the rat race.
 Making an adventure out of my misfortune-at least for a time.

 This image of me as a free-spirited vagabond, drifting on the fringes of society, traipsing the country on foot every day and sleeping under the stars every night is just that: an image in my head.
 An escape from more practical thoughts on how to handle homelessness; a love song to the trailblazers of centuries past – the train-hopping hobos of the Great Depression era, with their bindle stiffs and tin cans, and the pioneers before them, with their covered wagons and high hopes for a better life out west.

 It’s an outlandish scenario, torn from a bedrock of desperation and night time boredom.
 But the more I think about living transiently, the more I like the thought.
 Until I begin fantasizing, in those fragile, fleeting moments before sleep when it’s quiet enough to dream with your eyes still open, about a life on the open road.
 Until, like a seed I’ve nourished to life, it sprouts into this grand idea of crossing the ENTIRE country on foot, from the east to west coast.
 Not because I feel compelled to, as a last resort under die circumstances, but because I suddenly, madly want to.